Angela Wai- Nok Hui

-Angela has worked with a lot of composers.
-She works closely with Tim Cape, Gregory Emfietzis, Alex Ho , Lucy Landymore, Angus Lee and Nicholas Moroz.
-Other amazing international composers such as: Patricia Alessandrini, Lucy Callen, Frank Denyer, Farzia Fallah, Daniel Fígols, Charlotte Harding, Zhuosheng Jin, Jasmine Kent Rodgman, Jessie Marino, Scott Mc Laughlin, Alex Mills, Nemanja Radivojevic, Trond Reinholdtsen, Elnaz Seyedi, Ruta Vitkauskaite, Mátyás Wettl, Sławomir Wojciechowski, Raymond Yiu and more.
+She works closely with Tim Cape, Gregory Emfietzis, Alex Ho, Lucy Landymore, Angus Lee and Nicholas Moroz.
+Other amazing international composers such as: Patricia Alessandrini, Lucy Callen, Frank Denyer, Farzia Fallah, Daniel Fígols, Charlotte Harding, Zhuosheng Jin, Jasmin Kent Rodgman, Jessie Marino, Scott Mc Laughlin, Alex Mills, Nemanja Radivojevic, Trond Reinholdtsen, Elnaz Seyedi, Ruta Vitkauskaite, Mátyás Wettl, Sławomir Wojciechowski, Raymond Yiu and more.

 In 2020 January, Angela Wai Nok collaborated with Ghost and John, a Hong Kong Multidisciplinary Art Duo, premiered their work ‘Skirmishes’ at Resolution/ The Place which was supported by the Art Council; where Angela composed the music for the show.
 Prior to Skirmishes, she has been invited to perform in a cross art event ‘Be Water’, curated by Young Blood Initiative.
 Where she has composed her first piece – ‘A very calm chord’.
 These two performances have led to another combined art performance with a theatre company - Papergang, directed by Kim Pearce, produced by Clarissa Widye, at the Vault Festival.
 Freedom-Hi explores the chaotic and fractured nature of the fight for freedom in Hong Kong and it has won the show of the week award at Vault.

-Angela Wai Nok has participated in many international contemporary festivals such as, editions of Sonorities Festival of Contemporary Music (Belfast), the percussion studio at Darmstadt Ferienkurse für Neue Musik 2018 (Germany), Linea Ensemble Summer Academy for contemporary music 2018 (France), Huddersfield Contemporary Music Festival 2018/19, Impuls - the international ensemble and composers academy for Contemporary music (Austria) and Warsaw Autumn Festival (Poland)
+Angela Wai Nok has participated in many international contemporary festivals such as, Plug Festival 2020 / Royal Conservatoire of Scottish (Glasgow), Sonorities Festival of Contemporary Music (Belfast), the percussion studio at Darmstadt Ferienkurse für Neue Musik 2018 (Germany), Linea Ensemble Summer Academy for contemporary music 2018 (France), Huddersfield Contemporary Music Festival 2018/19, Impuls - the international ensemble and composers academy for Contemporary music (Austria), La Biennale di Venezia (Italy) and Warsaw Autumn Festival (Poland).

 A good read about Angela here: